dhellmann/pymotw-3/source/weakref/index.rst

           reclaimed by the garbage collector if there are no other non-weak references.

 The ``weakref`` module supports weak references to objects.
 A normal reference increments the reference count on the object and prevents it from being garbage collected.
-This is not always desirable, either when a circular reference might be present or when building a cache of objects that should be deleted when memory is needed.
+This outcome is not always desirable, especially when a circular reference might be present or when a cache of objects should be deleted when memory is needed.
 A weak reference is a handle to an object that does not keep it from being cleaned up automatically.

 References
 ==========